ABOUT TOURISM IMPROVEMENT AREAS

 The Tourism Improvement Area (TIA) is a business-driven initiative designed to fuel economic growth by attracting more visitors, increasing spending, and creating jobs.
 By empowering local businesses to lead the way, TIA strengthens Arizona’s economy and ensures we remain competitive in the national and global tourism markets.

-States who have passed TIA legislation
+States who have passed TIA legislation.

 Tourism Improvement Areas